 This site was conceived typography-first, very much inspired by Roslindale—a new typeface designed by David Jonathan Ross (@djrrb) and discovered via his amazing Font-of-the-Month Club.
 David has been a fantastic collaborator ever since the launch of variable fonts, and I’m thrilled to be using his variable version here, with the ‘standard’ version being pulled in for browsers that don't yet support their variable counterparts.
-One part marketing my services, one part showcase for talks and writing, and one healthy dose of resources from around the web by a load of super smart, talented people.

 I’ve used variable fonts as the primary assets during design, but have used CSS feature queries to only load them for browsers that support the new format.
 Other browsers get served more ‘standard’ versions of the web fonts, but they don’t get the same benefits of flexible scaling and typesetting.
 I wrote a lot more about variable fonts, what they are, and how they work in the blog (which in turn links to a version of the page set in variable fonts that you can play with on CodePen).
 The whole system makes heavy use of CSS custom properties (aka variables) and calculations in order to make a typographic system that scales font size, width, line height, optical size, and a few other tidbits smoothly across virtually any device.
 And it loads less data while allowing me to be even more expressive in the design.
 Pretty neat stuff.